Hellas quadrangle: Evidence for possible recent liquid water

-Other Craters
+Other craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 As craters get larger (greater than 10 km in diameter) they usually have a central peak.
 The peak is caused by a rebound of the crater floor following the impact.
 Sometimes craters will display layers.
 Craters can show us what lies deep under the surface.

+Impact craters can take different shapes.
+Pedestal craters appear perched above their surroundings.
+They look like there is more ejecta then could have come from the crater.
+They form when the ejecta from impacts protect the underlying material from erosion.
+When erosion removes softer surrounding materials, the original crater with its ejecta sits above the surroundings.

-Glacial Features
+Glacial features

 Glaciers, loosely defined as patches of currently or recently flowing ice, are thought to be present across large but restricted areas of the modern Martian surface, and are inferred to have been more widely distributed at times in the past.
-Lobate convex features on the surface known as viscous flow features and lobate debris aprons, which show the characteristics of non-Newtonian flow, are now almost unanimously regarded as true glaciers.
+Lobate convex features on the surface known as 'viscous flow features and lobate debris aprons, which show the characteristics of non-Newtonian flow, are now almost unanimously regarded as true glaciers.
+Today, we consider lobate debris aprons (LDA's) and lineated valley fill (LVF) as about the same; their shapes and names are dependent on their locations.
+When confined within a valley, LVF appears; in contrast when not confined, this flowing debris covered ice forms LDA's.

+Analysis of SHARAD data led researchers to conclude that martian glaciers(LDA's) are over 80% pure ice.
+The paper authors examined five different sites and all showed high levels of pure water ice.

+Because of the high purity of the ice content that was found, the authors argued that the formation of glaciers happened by atmospheric precipitation or direct condensation.
+After glaciers were formed there was a time when enhanced sublimation formed a lag layer or promoted the accumulation of dry debris atop the water ice glacier.
+Those dry debris would then insulate the underlying ice from going away.

 A climate model, reported in the journal Science in 2006, found that large amounts of ice should accumulate in the Hellas region, in the same places where glaciers are observed.
 Water is transported from the south polar area to northern Hellas and falls as precipitation.

 Channels

 There is enormous evidence that water once flowed in river valleys on Mars.
-Images of curved channels have been seen in images from Mars spacecraft dating back to the early seventies with the Mariner 9 orbiter.
+Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
 Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.